vim-scripts/Dutyl/README.md

 INTRODUCTION
 ============

-Dutyl operate various Dlang tools to help you program D in Vim.
+Dutyl operates various Dlang tools to help you program D in Vim.
 Instead of having a separate plugin for each tool, Dutyl can use multiple plugins and use them together - for example, use DUB to get a list of import paths the project is using and pass that list to DCD to get autocompleting for symbols